-4.2.12 parental-agents Statement Definition and Usage
+8.2.10 parental-agents Block Definition and Usage

-parental-agents lists allow for a common set of parental agents to be easily used by multiple primary and secondary zones in their parental-agents lists.
-A parental agent is the entity that the zone has a relationship with to change its delegation information (defined in RFC 7344).
+parental - agents lists allow for a common set of parental agents to be easily used by multiple primary and secondary zones.
+A parental agent is the entity that is allowed to change a zone's delegation information (defined in RFC 7344).

-4.2.13 primaries Statement Grammar
+8.2.11 primaries Block Grammar